 To the left of the interface, there is the tools box.
 It has 28 different editing tools that can be used to edit and adjust a certain selected area of your photo.
 The toolbar names are shown in the following photos with their shortcut keys (Alt key + letter).

-The following are short tutorial videos that using the tools box of PIXLR
+The following are short tutorial videos using the tools box of PIXLR

 If you enjoy the site, don’t forget to subscribe, we will only inform you when a new article is posted.